learn-co-students/python-variables-readme-data-science-intro-000/README.md

-Now months later, if we see that string in some code, we may be confused as to what it's about.
-And when we add more data, this only becomes more difficult.
-Think of the what we saw in our **Data Types Lab**: `"art.vandelay@vandelay.co"`, `"Ceo"`, `"7285553334"`, `"vandelay.com"`.
+Now months later, if we see that string in some code, we may be confused as to what it is, and with even more data, this only becomes more difficult.
+Think of what we saw in our **Data Types Lab**: `"art.vandelay@vandelay.co"`, `"Ceo"`, `"7285553334"`, `"vandelay.com"`.
 There's a lot to keep track of.

-So let's use a variables to indicate what each of these strings mean.
+So, let's use variables to indicate what each of these strings mean.

 ```python
 email = "art.vandelay@vandelay.co"
 ```

-> For this, and all of the subsequent code in gray boxes, you should press shift + enter to ensure that the code executes.
-If you do not do so with the line above for example, then `email` when we reference `email` in the lines that follow, Jupyter will throw an error indicating that the variable is undefined.
-So it is not enough to just type the correct code, we need to run shift + enter on our gray boxes to run this code.
+> **Note:** For this, and all of the subsequent code in gray boxes, you should press shift + enter to ensure that the code executes.
+If you do not do so with the line above for example, then when we reference `email` in the lines that follow, Jupyter will throw an error indicating that the variable is undefined.
+So, it is not enough to just type the correct code, we need to run shift + enter on our gray boxes to run this code.

-In programming terms, we say that just "declared a variable `email` and assigned it to the string `"art.vandelay@vandelay.co"`".
-And to do so, we'll follow the procedure above:
+In programming terms, we say that we just declared a variable, `email`, and assigned it to the string, `"art.vandelay@vandelay.co"`.
+To do so, we'll follow the procedure below:

-`variable = data`
+    variable = data

 Now that we have assigned a variable `email` to a string, we just type the word `email` to see the string again.